CSS is the stuff that fuels your blog’s design.

 You never want to edit the styles.css in your Editor as this is the style sheet for your theme.
 Doing this may cause problems with your theme and you will also lose your changes if you ever update your theme.

-To avoid those issues, here is how we add a new custom style sheet that will override your theme’s styles.
-It’s really easy!
+To avoid those issues, WordPress has now enabled a custom style sheet that will override your theme’s styles.
+It’s really easy to find!

-- Start adding your new CSS declarations below the red text
+- Start adding your new CSS declarations right here below the orange text and remember to press ‘Save & Publish’

 You have now added a custom style sheet for you to edit that is specific to the theme that you have currently installed.